 The democratization of energy can seem like a daunting future for utilities used to a monopoly on centralized power.
-Energy investments by end customers, businesses and vendors in distributed energy assets are adding capacity and value to the grid, and the integration of software into energy opens the door for utilities to contribute to this momentum and become brokers of an energy marketplace.
+Energy investments made by end customers, businesses and vendors in distributed energy assets are adding capacity and value to the grid.
+Also, the integration of software into energy opens the door for utilities to contribute to this momentum and become brokers of an energy marketplace.

-This is not news to utilities, some of which are already piloting applications to tap into multi-metered DERs in industrial settings and beyond, seeking to solve the challenges of aligning building heat and electrical loads with multiple onsite generation sources, including combined heat and power, solar, diesel generators and grid power.
+Many utilities are already piloting applications to tap into multi-metered DERs in industrial settings and beyond, seeking to solve the challenges of aligning building heat and electrical loads with multiple onsite generation sources, including combined heat and power, solar, diesel generators and grid power.
 These advanced controls help stakeholders securely combine and connect multiple generation resources.

-Software solutions that can flexibly respond to all levels of scale are the key tool for creating an integrated grid that fully uses all the expanded energy assets.
+Software solutions that can flexibly respond to all levels of scale are key for creating an integrated grid that fully uses all the expanded energy assets.
 The resulting infrastructure can reduce outage risk, increase grid stability and streamline safe remote power deployment, which ultimately benefits electricity consumers everywhere.

 Utilities and customers can easily set parameters depending on their needs or the distributed generation services offered in their area.
 Defined specifications can automate repetitive tasks, increasing both efficiency and safety.
-This also enables the utility to report out on actions as needed, which supports customer accountability.
+This also enables the utility to report on actions as needed, which supports customer accountability.

 Varying energy generation sources create complex operational challenges, but energy management technologies can use data to monitor, analyze and control behind-the-meter assets and fully capitalize on DERs.
 A smart software/hardware solution enables stakeholders on both sides of the meter to realize the highest value and most reliable electricity from all available energy sources.
 DERs become additional revenue sources for asset owners and controllable inputs for grid operators.

 With more robust systems to incentivize and provide advanced modeling for these programs, increased adoption at all levels of the energy supply chain—from residential to utility-scale—will occur.
-The technologies exist today that allow for all stakeholders to deliver and use the highest value, least expensive and most reliable electricity from all available energy sources.
+The technologies that exist today allow all stakeholders to deliver and use the highest value, least expensive and most reliable electricity from all available energy sources.
 The next step is to fully integrate them into the electricity infrastructure.

 The new wave of energy management software brings to light the full potential of distributed assets.
 These grid evolution tools encourage third-party energy generation while allowing utilities to maintain and extend their roles as vital service providers.
-With more local controls over distributed assets, software enables utilities to manage DERs on the grid and connect them into their larger energy systems for the most optimal distribution.
+With more local controls over distributed assets, software enables utilities to manage DERs on the grid and connect them to their larger energy systems for the most optimal distribution.

 Thank you for checking out the EnTech Solutions blog.
 To stay up to date with technologies, developments and trends about clean energy, please subscribe.